 That means Overlord Season 5 could pick up the story again by adapting Overlord Volume 14, The Witch of the Falling Kingdom arc.
 The benefit to that plan is that Overlord Season 5 would once again have four books to adapt assuming the light novel series finishes with Volume 17 as currently planned.
 Thus, if the pattern is repeated, the best option is to finish the final book off with an Overlord movie 2.

 What’s also notable is that Madhouse is involved in making Overlord Season 4.
 The anime studio is not exactly known for making sequels, so for them to produce four seasons is quite the treat.

-All in all, the biggest factor influencing the release of the fourth season happens to be the coinciding timing of the Overlord: Holy Kingdom movie.
+All in all, the biggest factor influencing the release of the fourth season happens to be the coinciding timing of the Overlord: Holy Kingdom movie release date.
 November-December and May-July is typically considered the best timing for a tentpole film to have a chance at being a blockbuster premiere whereas January and February are considered the “dump months” for bad movies.

-Therefore, since Anime Geek successfully predicted that the Overlord Season 4 release date will be in Summer 2022, it’s also predicted that the Overlord movie will come out in late Fall 2022.
+Therefore, since Anime Geek successfully predicted that the Overlord Season 4 release date will be in Summer 2022, it’s also predicted that the Overlord movie will come out in late Fall 2022 or mid-2023.

 Overlord Volume 15 release date in June 2022: The Half Wood Elf God-kin is split into two books

 The anime’s story is based on the Overlord light novel series by Japanese author Kugane Maruyama.
 The story first started life as a web novel back in 2010, but starting in 2012 Kugane teamed up with illustrator so-bin to adapt the story into the light novel format.